-Sam Sanguedolce currently serves as the First Assistant District Attorney.
+Sam Sanguedolce, as the District Attorney, serves as the Chief Law Enforcement Officer of Luzerne County.
 He is a graduate of the University of Scranton where he received a Bachelor of Science degree in Economics.
 Sam went on to graduate from the Dickinson School of Law of the Pennsylvania State University where he obtained his Juris Doctorate.

 In 2002, Sam joined the District Attorney's Office as an Assistant D.A. concentrating mostly on criminal prosecutions involving drug trafficking and firearms related offenses.

 Throughout his career as a prosecutor, Sam has handled over fifty (50) jury trials with over a dozen homicides.

 In 2012, he was appointed First Assistant District Attorney under District Attorney Stefanie Salavantis.
 Under Stefanie, Sam was assigned to be the lead prosecutor in the infamous prosecution of serial killer Hugo Selenski where the prosecution team succeeded in obtaining a double first degree murder conviction.
 He was also the lead prosecutor in Commonwealth v.
 Preston Bonnett who intentionally set a fire that killed three children in Laflin.
 After the Jury Convicted Bonnett of the murder of all three children, he was sentenced to serve three consecutive life sentences without the possibility of parole.

 In March of 2021, Sam was appointed District Attorney when D.A.
 Salavantis left the position to run for Judge, and in November of that year, was elected to the seat of District Attorney.